adncllng/vmock/src/pages/blog/en/shared-keynote.md

 pageKey: page_blogpost
 title: A Shared Keynote
 date: 1400-05-04T20:21:32.000Z
-description: Collaborative and intergenerational inaugural speech at the WFAE
+description: A collaborative intergenerational inaugural speech at the WFAE
 ---
 .Series of collaborative interventions leading to youth delivering the inaugural speech of the World Forum for Acoustic Ecology